As your children get older, they often begin to question any health concerns, especially cognitive issues, they may notice in a grandparent.

 - Vascular dementia occurs due to a series of small strokes or a single stroke in a large blood vessel.

-- Dementia with Lewy Bodies Lewy is when microscopic deposits of a protein form in the brain.
+- Lewy Body Dementia is when microscopic deposits of a protein form in the brain.

 - Parkinson’s disease dementia occurs in people with the nervous system disorder Parkinson's disease.
-On average, the symptoms of dementia develop about 10 years after a person first gets Parkinson's.
+On average, the symptoms of dementia develop about ten years after a person first gets Parkinson's.

 - Mixed dementia is a combination of two types of dementia.
 The most common combination is Alzheimer's disease and vascular dementia.